Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Use.md

 ﻿# Finite Volume Method Use

 ## Requirements
-1. Set up acousticDE following the instructions in the installation section of the READme file.
+1. Set up acousticDE following the instructions in the installation section of the [READme file](https://github.com/Building-acoustics-TU-Eindhoven/acousticDE).
 2. Download and install Blender [Blender website](https://www.blender.org/download/) or SketchUp Pro from [SketchUp website](https://sketchup.trimble.com/en/plans-and-pricing);
-3. Download and install g-mesh from [G-msh website](https://gmsh.info/);
+3. Download and install Gmsh from [Gmsh website](https://gmsh.info/);
 4. If working with SketchUp Pro, then install the MeshKit extension of SketchUp from the extension warehouse.

 ## Usage & files